Born 26 July 1937, Jamaica. He was 1.77 m (5'10") tall.

-Jones came to Britain in 1958, aged 16, to study at the Italian Conti Stage School.
-While still a student he appeared in the film Billy Budd (62).
-He has appeared in many stage plays, and also on television in the play First Night: The Road (63) and as a regular in the series Emergency Ward Ten (6?), and a guest in The Persuaders (1971).
+Jones came to Britain in 1954, aged 16, to study at the Italian Conti Stage School.
+He has appeared in many stage plays, and also on television in the play First Night: The Road (63) and as a regular in the series Emergency Ward Ten (1961), and a guest in The Persuaders (1971).
 While serving in the RAF he was given leave to appear in Green Pastures, his big break on television.
 He also had small parts in films, including The V.I.P.s (63), Decline and Fall (68) and Innocent Bystanders (1973).

 After Space 1999 he appeared in Survivors (1977), The Professionals (197?) and as a regular in 1990 (1978).

 In 1979, he may have appeared in Star Trek The Next Generation in two minor roles.
 Although the (uncredited) actor may have been named Clifton Jones, and he did look similar, we cannot definitively say it was the same actor.

 an intelligent, professional, technical, well put together piece of space fantasy about relationships between people and imaginative concepts about what could be and what could happen in space.
 I was very fortunate to take part in the programme.

 He attended the 1978 Alliance convention in the U.S.A.